English Curriculum

 Phonics and Spelling

-Phase 1 supports the development of spoken language.
+- - Phase 1 supports the development of speaking and listening

-Phase 2-5 is a systematic approach to phonics teaching and word recognition skills
+- - Phases 2-5 are a systematic approach to phonics teaching and word recognition skills

 Spelling, appropriate to ability and age expectation, is taught for short periods of time on a daily basis in Key Stage 2 in line with statutory guidance as outlined in English Appendix 1 - Spelling.
 The children are taught a range of strategies to enable them to spell words correctly and are encouraged to apply these strategies to their independent writing.